pyenv/pyenv/README.md

    **Proxy note**: If you use a proxy, export `http_proxy` and `https_proxy`, too.

-   In MacOS, you might also want to install [Fig](https://fig.io/) which provides alternative shell completions for many command line tools with an IDE-like popup interface in the terminal window.
-(Note that their completions are independent from Pyenv's codebase so they might be slightly out of sync for bleeding-edge interface changes.)

 ### Restart your shell

   for the `PATH` changes to take effect.